Minor Ailment

 This article is jointly developed by members of the National Medication Information workgroup.
 The workgroup consists of cluster partners (National Healthcare Group, National University Health System and SingHealth), community pharmacies (Guardian, Unity and Watsons) and Pharmaceutical Society of Singapore.
 The content does not reflect drug availability and supply information in pharmacies and healthcare institutions.
 You are advised to check with the respective institutions for such information.

-The information above is solely for informational purposes only and is not intended as a substitute for the advice provided by your physician, pharmacist or other healthcare professional.
-You should not use the information for diagnosing or treating a health problem or disease, or prescribing any medicine or other treatment.
-Always speak with your physician, pharmacist or other healthcare professional before taking any medicine or supplement, or adopting any treatment for a health problem.
-Under no circumstances will the National Medication Information workgroup be liable to any person for damages of any nature arising in any way from the use of such information.
+The content above is solely for informational purposes only and is not intended as a substitute for the advice provided by your physician, pharmacist or other healthcare professional.
+You should not use the information for diagnosing or treating a health problem or disease, or prescribing any medication or other treatment.
+Always speak with your physician, pharmacist or other healthcare professional before taking any medication or supplement, or adopting any treatment for a health problem

 Last updated on Jul 2022